Amalfi-Festival/amalfi-festival-org/_classes/choral-tour.md

 Perform in two concerts in historic venues in stunning locations:  c

-- Perform ***Gloria*** and cathedral choral classics in the historic Basilica San Giovanni di Napoli for a gala concert sponsored by the International Rotary Club of Naples.
+- Concert 1 - "Italian Evolution."
+June 30 - with Chamber Orchestra in the incomparabe Basilica San Giovanni di Napoli, sponsored by the International Rotary Club of Naples.

-- Celebrate the 4th of July with a memorable concert --- **Independence Day Americana** --- with  Broadway hits, patriotic songs, and spirituals in the enchanting gardens of the Palazzo Mezzacapo --- a much anticipated evening for our Italian audiences!
+- Concert 2 - "American & Italian Friendship Concert" - July 2, Palazzo Mezzacapo Gardens, Maiori.
+A gala event in the enchanting, historic gardens where Caruso once sang.
+A much anticipated evening for our Italian audiences!
+-
 Travel to renowned cultural landmarks and stunning landscapes:

 - Explore  this  magnificent  area   of  the Mediterranean,  where for centuries artists and musicians have come for inspiration and to soak up the beauty --- from the lush vineyards and terraced lemon groves to the rocky buffs and vivid sea.
-Visit some of the world's most dramatic sights: the haunting excavations of Pompeii, the magical island of Capri, the majesty of Ravello's villas, and more.
+Visit some of the world's most dramatic sights, such as the haunting excavations of Pompeii, the magical island of Capri, the majesty of Ravello's villas, and more.

 ~IMAGE~